LacunaOmnibus/MontyLacuna/README.md

         - Base class for storage buildings for single-type resources (energy, water).
       - MultiStorage
         - Base class for storage buildings for multi-type resources (food, ore).
   - archaeology
   - blackholegenerator
   - development
   - distributioncenter
   - embassy
     - What I could test works, but testing of several methods would require making a test account and inviting/rejecting/etc that account.
 Currently I'm unable to create a test account on PT.
 I have no reason to believe that these untested methods don't work, they just haven't actually been confirmed to work.
   - energyreserve
   - entertainment
   - foodreserve
+  - geneticslab
+  - intelligence
+  - libraryofjith
+  - mercenariesguild
+  - miningministry
+    - I started on this, then realized I need access to ship IDs to be able to add cargo ships to the fleet.
+Went off to work on spaceport so I can get at that information.
+      CHECK need to come back to this.

+  - CHECK ALL OF THE ABOVE FOR CORRECT @Building.set_building_status decorators; I think I may have missed a bunch.

+  - spaceport
+    - Working on this.

 ## Incomplete/Not Started
 - Payments